Tyrrrz/Tyrrrz.me/data/blog/pure-impure-segregation-principle/Post.md

   - 'software design'
 ---

-About two months ago I published an article titled ["Unit Testing is Overrated"](/blog/unit-testing-is-overrated) where I shared my thoughts on how developers place way too much faith in that testing approach and why it often isn't the best tool for the job.
-While I didn't expect that post to do particularly well, in three weeks it managed to get over 100K views and 1000 comments, even despite its controversial nature (or, perhaps, owing to it?).

-It was really interesting to follow the discussions that unfolded, given the vast contrast of opinions people seemed to have on the subject.
-And while most commenters mainly shared their personal experiences, a few have also voiced criticism of the way some arguments were presented.
+Two months ago I posted an article detailing why I think [unit testing is overrated](/blog/unit-testing-is-overrated), which seemed to resonate quite a lot with the readers, prompting very involved and interesting discussions.
+And although most commenters mainly shared their personal experiences, a few have also voiced criticism of the way some arguments were presented.

 In particular, one person mentioned that the drawbacks I've described, especially those pertaining to abstractions and mocking, are really just a byproduct of object-oriented programming and its inherent flaws.
 Had my examples been designed with functional principles in mind, many of the outlined problems would never have surfaced.